pluggdapps/pluggdapps/README.rst

 Pluggdapps web framework, when used with `tayra template language`, provide a plugin system that cut across MVC design pattern. **Web-apps can be developed, packaged and distributed as plugins**.
+To use the web framework supplied with pluggdapps you will have to install the latest version of `tayra` and `tayrakit` egg packages.

 Pluggdapps core-modules are stable, though other parts like web framework, scaffolding are under development - you can hack the code, contribute back with `github <https://github.com/prataprc/pluggdapps>`_.

 Features
 --------